GalaxyBuilt/txchyon/src/content/posts/getting-started/best-crypto-exchanges.md

 **Disclosure:** CEX links are affiliate/referral links.
 DEX links are not affiliated.
 We only recommend what we personally use.

+Start with the basics in our [what is cryptocurrency guide](http://txchyon.com/blog/getting-started/what-is-cryptocurrency) and review common errors in our [10 biggest crypto mistakes article](http://txchyon.com/blog/getting-started/biggest-crypto-mistakes).
+For long-term security, plan to move funds to a personal wallet covered in our [best crypto wallets for beginners](http://txchyon.com/blog/getting-started/best-crypto-wallets-for-beginners).

 (Word count: ~2,600 with DEX section)